FrancescoSaverioZuppichini/FairytaleDJ/docs/BLOG.md

 ```
 For example, using the "Arabian Nights" from Aladdin (shown in the previous section), we obtained `"nostalgic, adventurous, exotic, intense, romantic, mysterious, whimsical, passionate"`.

-We then embed each emotion for each song with gpt3 and store it into
+We then embed each emotion for each song with gpt3 and store it into.

 The full script is [here](https://github.com/FrancescoSaverioZuppichini/FairytaleDJ/blob/main/scripts/create_emotions_summary.py)